Larry Sanger: Status as Wikipedia co-founder

-Sanger's role in co-founding or organizing Wikipedia was periodically the subject of discussions within the community.
-It was also the subject of edits by Wales to Wikipedia articles in 2005, after which Sanger accused Wales of "rewriting history" by disregarding his involvement; Wales told Wired he only clarified details about Sanger's contribution to the project and removed factual errors, adding that he should not have done so.
+Sanger's role in co-founding or organizing Wikipedia was the subject of edits by Wales to Wikipedia articles in 2005.
+Sanger subsequently accused Wales of "rewriting history" by disregarding his involvement; Wales told Wired that he had only clarified details about Sanger's contribution to the project and removed factual errors, adding that he should not have done so.
 Wales later stated he had initially heard of the wiki concept from Bomis employee Jeremy Rosenfeld rather than Sanger.
 He also characterized Sanger's claim to be a co-founder as "absurd" and stated, "I know of no one who was there at the company at the beginning who would think it anything other than laughable."

 On his personal website, Sanger posted several links to support his role as a co-founder.
-As early as January 17, 2001, Sanger was cited as "Instigator of Nupedia's wiki" by active volunteer and chief copyeditor Ruth Ifcher, and he was identified as a co-founder of Wikipedia in September 2001.
+As early as January 17, 2001, Sanger was cited as "Instigator of Nupedia's wiki" by active volunteer and chief copyeditor Ruth Ifcher, and he was identified as a co-founder of Wikipedia in September 2001 media reports.
 Sanger has said he organized Wikipedia while Wales was mostly focused on Bomis.com.